RobLoach/raylib-nuklear/README.md

 ## Comparision

 There are a few other graphical user interface solutions out there for use with raylib.
 While every project's needs differ, this aims to compare and contrast each one.
-In general, however, if you're unsure which GUI to use, use raygui.
+In general, however, if you're unsure which GUI to use with raylib, use [raygui](https://github.com/raysan5/raygui).

 ### Nuklear